monte-carlo-data/sna-artemis-agent/README.md

 - [service](./service/README.md): The Snowpark Container Service that runs the agent.
 - [app](./app/README.md): The Streamlit application with the UI for the Snowflake Native Application

+# App Configuration
+The [README.md](./app/README.md) file for the UI application includes the required steps to configure the application once installed.

 # License

 See [LICENSE](./LICENSE.md) for more information.